|Affiliation||Department of Mechanical Engineering|

 |Laboratory website URL||http://isf.me.tut.ac.jp/|

-Theme2：Fabrication of functional coatings by cold spray process
+Theme2：Fabrication of functional coatings by cold spray process and clarification of deposition mechanism

 Cold spray deposition is a coating fabrication technique that uses the supersonic gas stream to accelerate the feedstock particles.
 It is purely a solid phase deposition method hence, no melting of feedstock material.
 For the case of titanium dioxide coating, the high photocatalytic anatase structure can be retained in the coating with cold spraying.
 However, cold spraying ceramic materials is well known to be difficult.
 In cold spray, plastic deformation of feedstock particles is required for adhesion to the substrate.
 However, it is difficult to plastically deform hard and brittle ceramic materials, such as titanium dioxide.
 This study aims to fabricate ceramic coatings through cold spray process and clarify the deposition mechanism.